Can You Exercise with a Prolapse?

 - Managing and reducing weight gain that contributes to straining of the PF muscles

-- When done correctly, strengthens the PF muscles and prevents further damage by teaching correct strategies for everyday life (such as lifting and carrying children, shopping etc)
+- improves quality of life by teaching correct strategies for everyday life (such as lifting and carrying children, shopping etc)

 Click the link to download your FREE mini guide “Ultimate Guide to exercising with Prolapse”. to learn how, when, why and what you should be doing and not doing!